 Women’s down jackets cost between $60 and $400.
-Price depends not only on the quality of the fill, but also how well designed the jacket is to protect you in colder temperatures.
+The price depends not only on the quality of the fill, but also on how well designed the jacket is to protect you in colder temperatures.

 Inexpensive: You can pick up a wallet-friendly down jacket for less than $100.
 For the most part, you can only find waist or hip-length styles, and only some come with hoods.